 Does AST have any licences that add to my copying rights?

-Effective July 2015, the Atlantic School of Theology has a licence with Access Copyright.
+Effective August 2020, the Atlantic School of Theology has renewed its licence with Access Copyright.

 The following tools must be used to check if copying is allowed under our Access Copyright Licence:

 Need to copy more than 20% of a published work in Access Copyright’s Repertoire?

 Read University of Ottawa law professor Michael Geist's post on Assessing Fair Dealing for Education

 The Public Domain includes all works not covered by copyright.
 Works enter the public domain when copyright expires or the creator of the work chooses to put the work in the public domain, such as publishing works with a Creative Commons license or in Open Access.
 Copyright lasts for the life of the author, the remainder of the calendar year in which the author dies, and for 50 years following the end of the calendar year.

 Although permission is not needed to copy or modify works in the Public Domain, you should always properly cite and source these works.
 Rules about plagiarism and academic integrity do not have an expiration date.

 An exception in the Copyright Act (Section 29.5) allows a screening of a video, film, or DVD on campus for educational or training purposes.
 Three conditions must be met in order for this exception to apply: